 The EVLT procedure involves inserting a thin laser fiber into the vein through a tiny entry point in the leg.
-This entry point is usually near the knee, but depends on the location of the varicose vein.
+This entry point depends on the location of the vein being treated.
 Generally local anesthetic is applied to ensure patient comfort.

 The new EVLT laser from AngioDynamics offers better patient results than other technology.
 The laser specifically targets water with laser energy.
 Since the vein is mostly composed of water, the laser can efficiently heat the vein with little chance of collateral heating, resulting in an optimal vein ablation.

 The EVLT procedure is a quick and effective method for treating varicose veins.

 - Treatments are typically less than one hour